sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/configuring-fire-insights.rst

-Configuring Fire Insights for JupyterLab
+Configuring Sparkflows for JupyterLab
 =============

-This document outlines the steps to configure Fire Insights for JupyterLab.
+This document outlines the steps to configure Sparkflows for JupyterLab.

 Steps
 -----

-Fire Insights can be configured to connect to Jupyter Notebook.
+Sparkflows can be configured to connect to Jupyter Notebook.
 Below are the steps involved in it:

 Step 1: Login to Fire Web Server URL
 ++++++++++++++++++++++++++++++